Ninja-Squad/ninja-squad.github.com/_posts/2017-12-12-angular-cli-1.6.md

 ## Service Worker

-A new flag has been added to the `new` command and allows to generate an application with service workers already enabled and configured.
+A new flag has been added to the `ng new` command and allows to generate an application with service workers already enabled and configured.
 Service workers are a great new API in the browser, acting like a "client-side proxy": when your application requests an asset, it will first "ask" the service worker if it is available, before really hitting the network if it isn't.
-It can really speed up the second visits to your application, and can even be a step to working offline, and towards what's called a Progressive Web Application (PWA).
+It can really speed up the second and following visits to your application, and can even be a step to working offline, and towards what's called a Progressive Web Application (PWA).

 This new flag uses the brand new `@angular/service-worker` package released in v5.0.0.